-I, Patricia A. Sugg, Notary Public for said County before me this day and acknowledged that she is City C by authority duly given and as the act of the municipali its Mayor, sealed with the corporate seal, and attested by Elerk of the City of Greenville, a rety, the foregoing instrument was nunicipality, and that WITNESS my hand and official seal, this the day of , 2008.
-Patricia A. Sugg, Notary Public My Commission Expires: September 4, 2011.
+I, Patricia A. Sugg, Notary Public for said County and State, certify that Wanda T. Elks personally came before me this day and acknowledged that she is City Clerk of the City of Greenville, a municipality, and that by authority duly given and as the act of the municipality, the foregoing instrument was signed in its name by its Mayor, sealed with the corporate seal, and attested by herself as its City Clerk.

+WITNESS my hand and official seal, this the \\\\\ day of \\\\\, 2008.

+Patricia A. Sugg, Notary Public

+My Commission Expires: September 4, 2011.